shuix007/EIP4NNPotentials/README.md

 Download the Al-data.tgz data file from https://github.com/atomistic-ml/ani-al/blob/master/data/Al-data.tgz to the ```RawData/ANI-Al``` folder.
 We provide bash scripts in the ```Scripts``` folder to preprocess the raw dataset and to run experiments.

-To process the dataset into the extended xyz form, compute EIP energies using KIM, compute SOAP descriptors for the configurations, and construct graphs for the configurations, run
+To process the dataset into the extended xyz form, compute EIP energies using KIM, compute SOAP descriptors for the configurations, and construct graphs for the configurations, change to the `Scripts` directory and run the following:
 ```
 bash preprocess.sh
 ```

-To reproduce our results in Table 1, run
+To reproduce our results in Table 1, run the following from the `Scripts` directory:
 ```
 bash experiments.sh
 ```